Nearly Optimal Approximation of Matrix Functions by the Lanczos Method: Near optimality for rational functions

-While the prefactor $q \cdot \kappa(\vec{A}_1) \cdot \kappa(\vec{A}_2) \cdots \kappa(\vec{A}_q)$ may be large, importantly it does not depend on the number of iterations $k$.
-In many natural cases, it improves on the standard bound of \cref{eqn:uniform_bound}.
-This is illustrated in \cref{fig:bound_example}.
-Moreover, we view \cref{thm:main} as a first step towards theoretically understanding the apparent near-optimality of Lanczos-FA.
-As discussed in \Cref{sec:outlook}, in all cases we find the theorem overestimates of the gap between Lanczos-FA and the optimal approximation, so it may be possible to prove \cref{thm:main} with a much tighter prefactor.
+In particular, when $\vec{A}$ is positive definite and each of the $z_i$ are negative (as is the case for rational function approximations of many functions including the square root \cite{hale_higham_trefethen_08}), then $C\leq q \kappa(\vec{A})^q$.

-Finally, we note that, beyond rational functions being an interesting function class in their own right, \cref{thm:main} also has implications for understanding the convergence of Lanczos-FA for functions like $x^{-1/2}$ that have much better uniform rational approximations than uniform polynomial approximations.
-This point is discussed in \Cref{sec:triangle_inequality}.
+As discussed in \Cref{sec:outlook}, we expect that \cref{thm:main} can be tightened by significantly reducing the prefactor.
+Nevertheless, as illustrated in \cref{fig:bound_example}, even in its current form, the bound improves on the standard bound of \cref{fact:lan_is_FOV} in many natural cases; i.e., it more tightly characterizes the observed convergence of Lanczos-FA.
+Finally, as discussed further in \Cref{sec:triangle_inequality}, we note that, beyond rational functions being an interesting function class in their own right, \cref{thm:main} has implications for understanding the convergence of Lanczos-FA for functions like the square root which are much easier to approximate with rational functions than polynomials.